 I spent most of my time with the Chora 806 driving it with the Naim Uniti Atom, NAD C 316BEE, and Cambridge Audio AXA35 integrated amplifiers.
 All 3 drove the Focal bookshelf loudspeaker to sufficiently loud listening levels in both my home office system and bedroom.
 Both rooms are on the large side (both are over 400 square feet) and at no time did I feel that the Chora 806 was running out of gas in such large spaces.

 Streaming Freddie Hubbard and McCoy Tyner through Qobuz revealed that Focal really knows how to get the most out of a tweeter – regardless of price.
-Horns can illuminate a lot of issues and the Chora 806 proved to be more than just a capable transducer; it made me listen to one album after another and well past my bedtime – do we even have a bedtime anymore during COVID?
+Horns can illuminate a lot of issues and the Chora 806 proved to be more than just a capable transducer; it made me listen to one album after another and well past my bedtime that was completely skewed by the pandemic.

 If there was one area where I found the Chora 806 to be weaker, it would be in the lower registers.